khrisboterdev/OchestraVolumeAdjuster/README.md

 # README #

 Don't do this to yourself.
+Also, please don't wear headphones.